-The composite message schemas which describe the full payload of these interactions, including the wrappers, can be found online on the IHE FTP site, see ITI TF-2x: Appendix W. The HL7 V3 2008 Normative Edition schemas are at Edition2008/processable/multicacheschemas/PRPA_IN201301UV02.xsd and Edition2008/processable/multicacheschemas/PRPA_IN201302UV02.xsd).
+The composite message schemas which describe the full payload of these interactions, including the wrappers, can be found online: see ITI TF-2x: Appendix W. The HL7 V3 2008 Normative Edition schemas are at Edition2008/processable/multicacheschemas/PRPA_IN201301UV02.xsd and Edition2008/processable/multicacheschemas/PRPA_IN201302UV02.xsd).